atcz/DCSWaypointEditor/README.md

 #### F10 map quick capture

-Quick capture works in a similar way to regular coordinates capturing, except it will automatically add a waypoint at the desired position every time the F10 map capture keybind is pressed.
-This can be toggled on/off with a hotkey (default is `LCtrl+LShift+T`).
+`Quick Capture` and `Capture from The Way` work in a similar way to regular coordinates capturing, except it will automatically add a waypoint at the desired position every time the F10 map capture keybind is pressed.  `Quick Capture` can be toggled on/off with a hotkey (default is `LCtrl+LShift+T`).

 #### Preset coordinates

 You may select a position from a list of preset coordinates.
-Coordinates for all Caucasus and PG airfields and BlueFlag FARPS are included.
+Coordinates for all Caucasus, Persian Gulf, Marianas, Nevada and Syria airfields and BlueFlag FARPS are included.

-#### Hornet JDAM preplanned missions
+#### Hornet JDAM/SLAM preplanned missions

-Hornet JDAM preplanned missions work in a similar way to waypoints, however, you **must** select the correct station for the mission to be assigned using the station selector.
+Hornet JDAM/SLAM preplanned missions work in a similar way to waypoints, however, you **must** select the correct station for the mission to be assigned using the station selector.
+Aircraft entry does not skip stations, so if you select stations 8 and 7, stations will be entered in order 8-2-7-3.

 #### Entering a list of waypoints into your aircraft